-- (c) Represents interest accretion on deferred purchase price of \$7.5 million related to the acquisition of HammerBlow, due January 2004. - (d) Costs of approximately \$31.9 million were incurred in connection with obtaining our senior credit facility (\$13.1 million) and the issuance of the notes (\$18.8 million).
-These amounts have been capitalized as debt issue costs and are being amortized using the interest method over 7.5 years and 10 years, respectively. - (e) Consists of commitment fees on the revolving credit facility. - (f) Represents accretion of discount on the 9 7/8% senior subordinated notes due 2012 (issued June 2002) to their face value of \$352.8 million. - (g) Represents amortization of premium on the original notes to their face value of \$85.0 million. - .
-Adjustment to Other, net is comprised of the following:
+- (c) Under the Company's amended and restated credit agreement, applicable margins used to calculate the interest rate applicable to the revolving credit and term loan facilities increased by 0.50%.
+Assuming incremental term - (c) Represents interest accretion on deferred purchase price of \$7.5 million related to the acquisition of HammerBlow, due January 2004. - (d) Costs of approximately \$31.9 million were incurred in connection with obtaining our senior credit facility (\$13.1 million) and the issuance of the notes (\$18.8 million).
+These amounts have been capitalized as debt issue costs and are being amortized using the interest method over 7.5 years and 10 years, respectively.

+- (e) Consists of commitment fees on the revolving credit facility. - (f) Represents accretion of discount on the 9-7/8% senior subordinated notes due 2012 (issued June 2002) to their face value of \$352.8 million. - (g) Represents amortization of premium on the original notes to their face value of \$85.0 million.

+6. Adjustment to Other, net is comprised of the following:

-YEAR ENDED THREE MONTHS 1 DECEMBER 31, 2002 MARCH 30, 2 (IN MI LLIONS) Commitment fees(a) \$ 0.3 (2.3) 2.1 \$ 0.2 Pro forma adjustment \$ 0.1 ===== \$ 0.2 =====
+YEAR ENDED DECEMBER 31, 2002 THREE MONTHS ENDED MARCH 30, 2003 (IN MI LLIONS) Commitment fees(a) Elimination of accounts receivable financing costs(b) Loss on sale of receivables(c) \$ 0.3 (2.3) 2.1 \$ 0.2 Pro forma adjustment \$ 0.1 ====== \$ 0.2 =====

-- ----- - (a) Consists of commitment fees on our accounts receivable securitization facility incurred in conjunction with the transactions. - (b) Adjustment to eliminate financing costs related to our participation in the Metaldyne accounts receivable securitization facility through June 6, 2002. - (c) Adjustment for the loss on the sale of receivables under the accounts receivable securitization facility which was assumed to be used to partially finance the acquisition of HammerBlow.
+- (a) Consists of commitment fees on our accounts receivable securitization facility incurred in conjunction with the transactions. - (b) Adjustment to eliminate financing costs related to our participation in the Metaldyne accounts receivable securitization facility through June 6, 2002. - (c) Adjustment for the loss on the sale of receivables under the accounts receivable securitization facility which was assumed to be used to partially finance the acquisition of HammerBlow.
 We have not utilized the accounts receivable securitization facility as of March 30, 2003 and December 31, 2002 for operating purposes. - 7.
 To reflect the estimated tax effect of the above adjustments at a marginal tax rate of 38%. - 8.
 The estimated fair values of inventories acquired were increased by \$4.0 million from historical amounts, of which approximately \$2.3 million of this amount was included in cost of sales during the three months ended March 30, 2003; this adjustment reflects elimination of this non-recurring amount from cost of sales.

-UNAUDITED PRO FORMA CONSOLIDATED BALANCE SHEET MARCH 30, 2003
+UNAUDITED PRO FORMA CONSOLIDATED BALANCE SHEET MARCH 30, 2003 (IN THOUSANDS)